Combining Meat and Dairy the question of Kosher

 Rabbi Michael Harvey from THE TIMES OF ISRAEL

 Today we're going to play a game of Jewish Jenga.
-Looking at the tower of bricks, all perfectly in order, we can see it as a metaphor for the evolution of halacha, of Jewish law, up to the top bricks where we are today.
+Looking at the tower of bricks, all perfectly in order, we can see it as a metaphor for the evolution of halacha, of Jewish Law, up to the top bricks where we are today.
 The tower is tall because, for thousands of years, interpretations have been stacked upon one another, based upon previous assumptions and understandings, represented by the bricks underneath.
 But what happens if we follow the trail down to the bottom bricks and ask a question that might make the tower a little less stable?
-And today, let's play that game with a particular understanding of Kashrut law, specifically the prohibition of mixing milk and Meat.
-It would be nearly impossible to list or repeat all the incredible details of Kashrut law set forth by the rabbis of the Talmud and beyond on this subject, but if you follow the Jenga bricks from top to bottom, you'd see a trail from the modern responsa, to the medieval writings, Mishneh Torah, the Shulchan Aruch down to the Talmud, and the Mishnah.
+And today, let's play that game with a particular understanding of Kashrut Law, specifically the prohibition of mixing milk and Meat.
+It would be nearly impossible to list or repeat all the incredible details of Kashrut Law set forth by the rabbis of the Talmud and beyond on this subject.
+Still, if you follow the Jenga bricks from top to bottom, you'd see a trail from the modern responsa, to the medieval writings, Mishneh Torah, the Shulchan Aruch, down to the Talmud, and the Mishnah.
 Of course, the bottom bricks, those foundational bricks holding up the Jenga tower, come from the Torah, specifically: two verses in Exodus (23:19 & 34:26), and the one in Deuteronomy (14:21).

 This commandment states, "You shall not boil a kid in its mother's milk."

 This is pretty amazing considering that this one sentence, in which no rational reason has been given, is the basis for rabbinic laws that forbid Jews from mixing Meat and milk in the same meal or on the same plate and require Jews to go through hours of waiting before eating one after the other.
-Indeed, this commandment has become the standard kashrut law for Jews: you do not mix milk and Meat.
+Indeed, this commandment has become the standard kashrut Law for Jews: you do not mix milk and Meat.

-Given the ambiguity of the law, it's natural for you to be wondering how this came to be.
+Given the ambiguity of the Law, it's natural for you to be wondering how this came to be.
 The answer is in Pirke Avot 1:1, the Ethics of our Fathers in our Mishnah.
 The verse states:

 The men of the Great Assembly used to say these three things: Be cautious in judgment, establish many pupils, and make a safety fence around the Torah.